dfactoryplugins/download-attachments/readme.txt

 == Upgrade Notice ==

-= 1.2.9 =
+= 1.2.14 =
-* New: Romanian translation, thanks to Andrei Gabriel Grimpels
+* Fix: TinyMCE editor broken on post types
+* Fix: Attachments not displayed outside of the loop